 This nonstop mentality is acquired from a young age, whether it be through people who were visible to us, or even throughout the course of academia.
 We are taught to constantly be doing something and to constantly be involved and to constantly be moving.
-This is further enforced within the digital realms of social media where having a popping life is priority.
+This is further enforced within the digital realms of social media in which having a popping life is the priority.
 However, I’ve learned the hard way that running a race nonstop just for the sake of it isn’t sustainable, nor does it actually get you anywhere without a vision and a goal that fully encompasses you and what you want.

 These days, I really prioritize being productive over being busy just to stay moving, and the truth is that sometimes productivity looks like taking a momentary pause to reflect.
 This relates to my intent to be fully present within myself at all times.
 In many ways, the state of busyness is like being on autopilot, and it is easy to mentally zone out.
-Whereas productivity encourages reflection – taking a moment to see what is or isn’t working, and then proceeding accordingly with a plan.
+Whereas productivity encourages reflection – taking a moment to see what is or isn’t working, and then to proceed accordingly with a plan.

-As a human being, I ’ve understood so clearly that my time is finite and valuable.
+I’ve understood so clearly that my time is finite and valuable.
 I also believe that every person has a purpose, which isn’t just to keep running in place as a hamster does on a wheel.

 As I harness my purpose in the world, I seek more and more to utilize my time in ways that make sense in relation to this purpose, where I can see real progress and development.
 I also create boundaries around what I can and can’t do because this too is a manifestation of my self-love.

 - Take stock of all of your projects and ask yourself why you’re doing them.
-What is the meaning of whatever task you are doing, what do you hope to accomplish by doing it.
+What is the meaning of whatever task you are doing; what do you hope to accomplish by doing it?

 - Make a list of the things you want to complete and convert them into actual slots of time on your daily calendar.
-Try to only work on them during those allotted time frames to instill work boundaries.
+Try to work on them only during those allotted time frames to instill work boundaries.

-- Try to create a daily time-based ritual that adds to your intellectual or artistic skill set (i.e. reading, drawing, writing, or studying something new everyday for an hour).
+- Try to create a daily time-based ritual that adds to your intellectual or artistic skillset (i.e. reading, drawing, writing, or studying something new every day for an hour).